0.0.0

 Since layout trees and focus trees are disjoint, there needs to be a way to tie them together, including any other global information necessary.
 For this, Alloy has the UI object, the main entry point once the interface has been constructed.
 It has a layout-tree and focus-tree, as well as provides access to the global unit scaling factors, dots-per-cm, target-resolution, resolution-scale, and base-scale.

-Once you've constructed a UI instance, you should be able to add elements to its focus tree and layout tree, set the desired "native" resolution, and finally render it, handle events, or change the effective resolution with suggest-bounds.
+Once you've constructed a UI instance, you should be able to add elements to its focus tree and layout tree, set the desired "native" resolution, and finally render it, handle events, or change the effective resolution with suggest-size.

 If you would like to switch out the layout or focus hierarchies on the fly, you can set the root of either tree instance.